MehradAria/ADA-COVID/README.md

 https://doi.org/10.1155/2022/2564022
 ```

-2) Please do not distribute the database or source codes to others without the authorization from authors.
+2) Please do not distribute the database or source codes to others without author authorization.
-Authors’ Emails: `mehrad.aria[at]shirazu.ac.ir` (M. Aria).
+Authors’ Email: `mehrad.aria[at]shirazu.ac.ir` (M. Aria).